OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/09-Testing_for_Clickjacking.md

 The power of this method is that the actions performed by the victim are originated from the hidden but authentic target web page.
 Consequently, some of the anti-CSRF protections deployed by the developers to protect the web page from CSRF attacks could be bypassed.

+## Test Objectives

+- Understand security measures in place.
+- Assess how strict the security measures are and if they are bypassable.

 ## How to Test

 As mentioned above, this type of attack is often designed to allow an attacker to induce users’ actions on the target site, even if anti-CSRF tokens are being used.
 Testing should be conducted to determine if website pages are vulnerable to clickjacking attacks.